v-pun215/eClient/README.md

 Forge can't install and run properly (Only in versions before 1.13)
 ## Features
-Can install and launch all versions of Minecraft Java Edition (starting from 1.0)
+Can install and launch all versions of Minecraft Java Edition (starting from 1.0).

-Can install mods directly from the launcher
+Can install mods directly from the launcher.

-Supports Fabric.
+Supports Fabric, Forge and [Optifine](https://optifine.net)

-Ability to login with M̶o̶j̶a̶n̶g̶, Ely.by and Offline Accounts.
+Ability to login with ~~Mojang~~, Ely.by, Offline Accounts and Microsoft Accounts (see [v1.5](https://github.com/v-pun215/eClient/releases/v1.5)).

 Never gives you up.
 ## Screenshots